AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/managed-identity.md

 const userAssignedClientIdManagedIdentityApplication =
     new ManagedIdentityApplication(config);

-const managedIdentityRequest: ManagedIdentityRequestParams = {
+const managedIdentityRequestParams: ManagedIdentityRequestParams = {
     resource: "https://management.azure.com",
 };

-try {
 const response =
     await userAssignedClientIdManagedIdentityApplication.acquireToken(
-            managedIdentityRequest
+        managedIdentityRequestParams
     );
 console.log(response);
-} catch (error) {
-    console.log(error);
-    throw error;
-}
 ```

 ## Caching

-By default, MSALJS supports in-memory caching.
-Managed identity in MSALJS does not support cache extensibility because of security concerns when using distributed cache.
-Since a token acquired for managed identity belongs to an Azure resource, using a distributed cache might expose it to the other Azure resources sharing the cache.
+MSALJS caches tokens from managed identity in memory.
+There is no eviction, but memory is not a concern because a limited number of managed identities can be defined.
+Cache extensibility is not supported in this scenario because tokens should not be shared between machines.

 ## Troubleshooting